AdrienLemaire/fandekasp.github.io/2015-08-01-analyzing-the-pomodoro-technique.md

 ---
 layout: post

-title:  "Analysing the Pomodoro Technique"
+title:  "Analyzing the Pomodoro Technique"
-subtitle: "Personal analyse of the technique and thoughts for a better application"
+subtitle: "Personal analyze of the technique and thoughts for a better application"

 date:   2015-08-01 00:00:00
 categories: Productivity
 cover_image: pomodoro/cover.jpg
 cover_image_caption: "Pomodoro Kitchen Timer"
+news_keywords: "Pomodoro, Productivity, Methodology, Technique, Timer, Analyze, Todo list"
 ---

 This post is a personal analyze of the **Productivity Methodology** called